-- Note: If beak-trimming/tipping is performed routinely on the birds, the producer must have a Beak-Trimming Policy that confirms: beak trimming/ tipping may only be performed where there is a concern about cannibalism, and must not be performed to prevent feed wastage.
-Additionally: - □ Poults are sourced from a company hatchery that is certified by the American Humane Certified[TM] program. - Poults are sourced from an outside hatchery that performs the beak-trimming/ tipping within the first 24 hours using infrared equipment.
-A Certificate of Conformance must be available from the outside hatchery stating that beak trimming/ tipping was performed by properly trained and proficient personnel using appropriate, well-maintained equipment per all requirements detailed in this Beak-Trimming Policy and applicable animal welfare standards. - Beak-trimming/ tipping is performed at the hatchery by the use of microwave equipment, only by properly trained and proficient personnel using approved procedures and appropriate, well-maintained equipment.
-Records must be kept of: the names of the stockpersons who have undergone training for the correct beak-trimming/ tipping procedures; the name of the trainer; confirmation that the trainees' competence in performing the procedure was validated by the trainer, including proper techniques and proper use of any equipment; and the date(s) that the training occurred. - □ The pullets' beaks should be tipped, i.e. blunted, where possible.
-Otherwise, beak-trimming must stop at the mandible. - □ Poults which have been recently trimmed/ tipped must be monitored to help ensure that they are consuming adequate feed and that they are able to use the waterers. - Beak trimming on older birds, including 'touch-up' trimming, must not be performed as a matter of course.
+ha pe ve a rform beak-trimming/tipping is performed routinely on the birds, the producer must Beak-Trimming Policy that confirms: beak trimming/ tipping may only be ned where there is a concern about cannibalism, and must not be performed ent feed wastage.
+Additionally: Poults are sourced from a company hatchery that is certified by the American Humane CertifiedTM program.
+Poults are sourced from an outside hatchery that performs the beak-trimming/ tipping within the first 24 hours using infrared equipment.
+A Certificate of Conformance must be available from the outside hatchery stating that beak trimming/ tipping was performed by properly trained and proficient personnel using appropriate, well-maintained equipment per all requirements detailed in this Beak-Trimming Policy and applicable animal welfare standards.
+Beak-trimming/ tipping is performed at the hatchery by the use of microwave equipment, only by properly trained and proficient personnel using approved procedures and appropriate, well-maintained equipment.
+Records must be kept of: the names of the stockpersons who have undergone training for the correct beak-trimming/ tipping procedures; the name of the trainer; confirmation that the trainees' competence in performing the procedure was validated by the trainer, including proper techniques and proper use of any equipment; and the date(s) that the training occurred. - oullets' beaks should be tipped, i.e. blunted, where possible.
+Otherwise, beak-trimming stop at the mandible. s which have been recently trimmed/ tipped must be monitored to help ensure that they onsuming adequate feed and that they are able to use the waterers.
+Beak of co trimming on older birds, including 'touch-up' trimming, must not be performed as a matter urse.